chenchenliu21/chenchenliu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Chenchen Liu.
 I am currently a Ph.D. student at Peking University, supervised by Prof. [Yadong Mu](http://www.muyadong.com).
 I obtained B.S. degree from Jilin University in 2017.
-My research interests lie in computer vision, especially in human pose estimation and motion synthesis
+My research interests lie in computer vision, especially in human pose estimation and motion synthesis.

 Education
 ------